20 Things to Do on Long Island This Fall: Activities for Families and Kids

 10. We’re Out to Discover

-Relax, sit back, and enjoy as the Ward Melville Heritage Organization’s Discovery boat takes you for a cruise through Long Island’s wetlands (offered select dates, May through October).
+Relax, sit back, and enjoy as the Ward Melville Heritage Organization’s Discovery boat takes you for a cruise through Long Island’s wetlands (offered on select dates, May through October).

 Learn about the history, geology, and ecology of the gorgeous area we call home.
 The pontoon departs from Stony Brook Harbor and cruises through the organization’s 88-acre wetlands preserve for a 1½-hour tour.